 You don’t want lumps of sweet potato in the bread but simple mashing the cooked sweet potato with a fork in a bowl should remove any lumps and make them easy to incorporate into the dough.

-How To Make Pillowy Sweet Potato Bread
+How To Make The Softest Yeast Bread

-Step 1: Prepare the yeast.
+Step 1: Proof the yeast.

 Step 3: Make the dough.

-Step 4: Rise the dough.
+Step 4: Let the dough rise.

 Step 5: Form the loaves and bake the bread.